probonopd/alljoyn-for-openwrt/README.md

 Trying to build
 https://git.allseenalliance.org/cgit/core/openwrt_feed.git on travis-ci.

-The ultimate goal is to get https://git.allseenalliance.org/cgit/multimedia/audio.git/ going on OpenWrt, as it seemingly is the basis for the allegedly open source Qualcomm® AllPlay™ (seemingly based on: doubleTwist MagicPlay) service.
+The ultimate goal is to get https://git.allseenalliance.org/cgit/multimedia/audio.git/ going on OpenWrt, as it seemingly is the basis for the allegedly open source Qualcomm® AllPlay™ (seemingly based on: doubleTwist MagicPlay) multi-room streaming service (and Sonos, AirPlay competitor).

 Currently this fails with: